swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 This can be a useful tool if you want to see what you have most recently changed in a large directory.

+## rm

+Sometimes we make things we dont want to keep.
+This is where **rm** (remove) comes in.
+Lets get rid of our hidden file, and then us **ls -a**  to make sure it is gone:

+    rm .hiddenfile
+    ls -a

+**rm** can be a little scary, what if we had chosen **rm data**, would we lose all our precious data?

+    rm data

+    rm: data: is a directory

+Luckily it will only remove local files